aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/text-and-styling/_index.md

 - Aspose.BarCode Java
 schemas:
 - type: TechArticle
-  headline: Position Barcode Text Java – Customize Text and Styling
+  headline: "Generate and Position Barcode Text in Java with Aspose.BarCode – Customize Text and Styling"
   description: Learn how to position barcode text java, customize barcode text, and
     generate barcodes with captions using Aspose.BarCode.
 Enhance visuals, set colors, and style text effortlessly.
   dateModified: '2026-06-09'
   author: Aspose
 - type: HowTo
-  name: Position Barcode Text Java – Customize Text and Styling
+  name: "Generate and Position Barcode Text in Java with Aspose.BarCode – Customize Text and Styling"
   description: Learn how to position barcode text java, customize barcode text, and
     generate barcodes with captions using Aspose.BarCode.
 Enhance visuals, set colors, and style text effortlessly.